 What Keywords and Phrases Make Sense for the Brand?

-Creating a branding mood board, you will need to consider some aspects that a casual user wouldn’t think about trying out.
+Creating a branding mood board with your third-party tools, you will need to consider some aspects that a casual user wouldn’t think about trying out.
 Specifically, keywords and phrases, outside of your inclusion of an important visual reference or two, will be integral for formulating the big picture vision of your brand.

 An important way to begin formulating an effective mood board is to start with some keywords and phrases that you can then build the rest of your board off of.
 An individual digital designer may start their brand-building process with a key inspirational image.
 Visual metaphors can be powerful, but more than likely, your design process will start from some initial words and phrases.